robbiebusinessacc/ValorantAgentPicker/README.md

 Instant valorant agent picker/locker

 Keybinds:
-C - To select agent
+C - Selects the agent (I recommend holding it down)
 G - to find the cordinates of the agents button
 E - to exit the program once your done with agent select